GameDevCoder/portfolio/_clients/monolith-soft.md

 From February 1st 2006 to January 28th 2007 I worked as a **Physics Programmer** at [Monolith Software](https://www.monolithsoft.co.jp/){: target="_blank"} in Meguro, Tokyo.

+I was hired as a "Temp" from an application and game development staffing company.

 &nbsp;

 ## Nintendo Wii Game Project